SoMa-Project/pick_and_place_benchmarking_framework/README.md

 We introduce 15 predefined scenarios that that specify the objects' initial poses within the storage container.
 The scenarios span different levels of clutter and test various conditions of inter-object and object-environment positioning.
 Accurate and repeatable positioning of the objects can be performed using [the images of the scenarios](images/Scenario_images/scenarios.png) as a guideline.
 In most of the scenarios, a very high level of placement accuracy can be achieved by exploiting the storage container's geometric features (e.g. aligning objects with walls, etc.).
+For each scenario, we define a timeout in an effort to have a finite number of task executions per experiment (e.g. in the case where the system can't grasp any of the objects left in the storage container).
+This timeout is set at (initial number of objects in the storage container) x 150s.
+Obviously a production-ready system should be able to finish the task long before such a large timeout is exceeded.

 ## Contact